Ankle Problems

 Achilles Tendinosis

 Achilles tendinosis typically occurs due to overuse, repetitive strain, or an acute injury to the tendon.
-It commonly affects athletes or individuals involved in activities that involve jumping, running, or sudden changes in direction.
+It is a common ankle problem that affects athletes or individuals involved in activities such as jumping, running, or sudden changes in direction.

 Symptoms of Achilles tendinosis include pain and stiffness along the back of the heel or lower calf, especially after physical activity or upon waking up in the morning.
 The area may feel tender to the touch, and swelling or thickening of the tendon may be present.